italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **3**, **4**,
     - The Relying Party provides the Wallet Instance with a URL where a generic signed Authorization Request Object can be downloaded and the ''discovery_uri'' where the Wallet Instance can provide technical capabilities to the Relying Party.
   * - **5**, **6**, **7**, **8**, **9**
     - In the **Cross Device Flow**: the Request URI is provided in the form of a QR Code that is shown to the User.
 The User frames the QRCode with the Wallet Instance and extracts  ``client_id``, ``request_uri`` and ``discovery_uri``.
-In the **Same Device Flow** the Relying Party provide the same information of the Cross-Device flow but in the form of HTTP Redirect Location (302).
+In the **Same Device Flow** the Relying Party provides the same information of the Cross-Device flow but in the form of HTTP Redirect Location (302).
   * - **10**
-    - The Wallet Instance provides its metadata to the Relying Party, informing it about some features and limitations of its implementations.
+    - The Wallet Instance provides its metadata to the Relying Party, informing it about any features and limitations of its implementation.
   * - **11**
-    - The Relying Party evaluates the Wallet Instance capabilities and produces a signed Request Object compliant to the Wallet capabilities.
+    - The Relying Party evaluates the Wallet Instance capabilities and produces a signed Request Object compliant to the Wallet technical capabilities.
   * - **12**
     - The Relying Party responds with a signed Request Object.
 The ``exp`` value of the signed Request Object MUST NOT be greater than 240 seconds.
   * - **13**, **14**, **15**, **16**
     - The Request Object JWS is verified by the Wallet Instance.
 Following that, it validates the related Trust Chain to demonstrate trust to the Relying Party.
 It attests to its capabilities and eligible scopes by verifying the request's signature and processing the Relying Party metadata.
 This method additionally verifies whose Verifiable Credentials and personal attributes the Relying Party is granted to request.
   * - **17**, **18**
-    - The Wallet Instance requests the User's consent for the release of the credentials.
-The User authorizes and consents the presentation of their credentials, by selecting/deselecting the personal data to release.
+    - The Wallet Instance requests the User's consent for the release of the Credentials.
+The User authorizes and consents the presentation of the Credentials by selecting/deselecting the personal data to release.
   * - **19**
     - The Wallet Instance provides the Authorization Response to the Relying Party using an HTTP request with the method POST (response mode "direct_post").
   * - **20**, **21**, **22**, **23** and **24**
     - The Relying Party verifies the Authorization Response, extracts the Wallet Attestation to establish the trust with the Wallet Solution.
-Then extract the Digital Credential and attests the trust to the Credentials Issuer and the proof of possession of the Wallet Instance about the presented Digital Credential.
-Finally, the Relying Party verifies the revocation status of the presented Credential.
+The Relying Party extracts the Digital Credentials and attests the trust to the Credentials Issuer and the proof of possession of the Wallet Instance about the presented Digital Credentials.
+Finally, the Relying Party verifies the revocation status of the presented Digital Credentials.
   * - **25**, **26**, **27** and **28**
     - The Relying Party provides to the Wallet a redirect URI with a response code to be used by the Wallet to finalize the authentication.
   * - **29**
-    - The User is informed by the Wallet Instance that the Autentication succeded, then the protected resource is made available.
+    - The User is informed by the Wallet Instance that the Autentication succeded, then the protected resource is made available to the User.

 Discovery endpoint